ohiofi/code-u-level-2/README.md

 September 1983: Stanislav Petrov chooses to ignore an alarm that Soviet satellites had detected an enemy missile headed for Russian territory.
 It turns out to be a false alarm. [^2]

 1997: ShotSpotter is a system for detecting gunshots and alerting police.
 The company claims they have a 97% aggregate accuracy rate and a false positive rate less than 0.5%.
-Audits in Chicago and NYC found 87-91% were false alarms.[^1]
+Audits in Chicago and NYC found 87-91% were false alarms. [^1]

-May 1997: IBM’s Deep Blue defeats chess grandmaster Garry Kasparov
+May 1997: IBM’s Deep Blue defeats chess grandmaster Garry Kasparov by winning 2 games and drawing 3.
+Deep Blue was running software that could consider 200 million board positions every second, but it technically was NOT an ML system. [^4]

 ### 2000

 Early 2000s, Google Search outpaces human-curated directories like Yahoo! and Lycos.
 Google’s automated algorithm uses number of links pointing to a site as well as several other technical factors to rank a website.
 The field of search engine optimization (SEO) is created to try to get one’s website higher in a Google ranking.[^1]

 November 2005: Amazon’s Mechanical Turk (AMT or MTurk) is launched.
 MTurk is a crowdwork platform for outsourcing labor for small online tasks.
 In a patent for the service, Amazon refers to it as “artificial artificial intelligence”[^1]

+February 2011: IBM's computer system Watson wins it's first game of Jeopardy against Ken Jennings and Brad Rutter.
+The Watson system is now used by medical professionals.[^4]

+2014: Eugene Goostman creates a chatbot that passes the Turing Test.
+It fools a third of the judges after a 5-minute conversation.
+The chatbot pretends to be a 13-year-old Ukrainian boy that is currently learning English.[^4]

 November 2015: The Google Brain team releases TensorFlow, a popular, open-source machine learning library.[^1]